onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 So now I am being clearer about how spicy my JSON is and showing that I am ignoring everything that my JSON function is being called with.

 But we rarely ignore everything we pass in.
 In fact, we are usually needy, needy programmers and operators, and we want the world and free API access to it while we are at it.
-While I can’t give you a GraphQL endpoint for your mailbox, we can at least declare what attributes we need passed into our function.
+While I can't give you a GraphQL endpoint for your mailbox, we can at least declare what attributes we need passed into our function.

 ```nix
 {pkgs, ...}: {